Frequently Asked Questions

 Besides cost, what is the difference between being a member and an associate?

 Unlike members and fellows, who may submit a proposal for a poster, a paper and a symposium at each meeting, associates may only submit a proposal for a poster.
+Associates may not present a paper or symposium.
 Additionally, all poster submissions by associates require sponsorship by a current EPA member.
 If you receive an email asking you to sponsor an associate’s submission, please respond promptly.
-As a sponsor/advisor, your name will appear on all submissions that you sponsor.

 If I am an undergraduate, how can I apply for a Psi Chi Regional Research Award?